Lesson image card - Shipping containers vessel in a narrow channel.

 Randomly assign students to one side of the debate.
 Side 1: Yes, companies should be responsible.
 Side 2: No, companies should not be responsible.

 Allow students time in class to research and formulate their arguments using the debate guide.
-They may refer back to the introductory video and slides or gather evidence from outside sources.
+They may refer back to the introductory video or gather evidence from outside sources.
 Using a think-pair-share format, after 10 minutes of independent research, pair students (assigned to the same side of the debate) to have them discuss and share ideas to build on each other’s arguments.
 Rotate pairs after another 10-minute increment, so each student has had an opportunity to collaborate with two classmates.
 In a two-day lesson, this would bring you to the end of the first day.

 On day two, pair students for debates (one from each side of the debate) and take turns working through the groups.
 Observing students should take notes to use as discussion points at the end of class.
 The teacher may serve as moderator or you may assign a student moderator for older grades.
 The moderator will state the debate question, then facilitate the debate starting with Side 1 opening statements.